namsor/namsor-java-sdk2/docs/SocialApi.md

 # **phoneCodeGeoBatch**
 > BatchFirstLastNamePhoneCodedOut phoneCodeGeoBatch(batchFirstLastNamePhoneNumberGeoIn)

-[USES 11 UNITS] Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).
+[USES 11 UNITS PER NAME] Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).

 ### Example
 ```java